Looking for organic SEO tips? Search engine optimization is an important concept that bloggers need to understand.

-For your overall website, you generally target a keyword that describes your business.
+For your overall blog, you will generally target a big time keyword that describes your business.

 But there is a treasure trove of other keywords that relate to your business that are easier to rank for.

-And this is also where blogging comes in.
+And this is also where the magic of blogging comes in.

 As you add this valuable information to your website, you are accomplishing two very important things

 - You are showcasing your expertise in your field